ben-spector-cc/modules-articles/modules-node.md

 console.log(`The boiling point of water in Fahrenheit is ${boilingPointF}`);
 ```

 The `require()` function accepts a string as an argument.
 That string provides the file path to the module we would like to import.
-In this case, `./` is a relative path indicating that **converters.js** is stored in the same folder as **water-limits.js**. `require()` then returns the `module.exports` object from the file and we capture that object in the variable `converters`, accessing the function with `converters.celsiusToFahrenheit`.
+In this case, `./` is a relative path indicating that **converters.js** is stored in the same folder as **water-limits.js**.

-When we use `requite()`, the entire `module.exports` object is returned which means that we can also use the `converters.fahrenheitToCelsius()` function.
-In many cases, modules will export a large number of functions but we may only ahve a need for one or two of them.
+When we use `requite()`, the entire `module.exports` object is returned which means that we can use both `converters.celsiusToFahrenheit()` and `converters.fahrenheitToCelsius()`.
+In many cases, modules will export a large number of functions but only one or two of them are needed.
 We can use object destructuring to extract only the functions we need.

 Let's update **celsius-to-fahrenheit.js** and only extract the `celsiusToFahrenheit()` function: